 BONO is a registered Exporter and Importer, primarily export Citrus, Grapes, and Litchies to EU, Middle East, Far East and Russia.
 BONO export (without middle men) direct to the supermarket/wholesaler.

-Products that BONO currently produces are Citrus (easy peelers, lemons, oranges), Table Grapes, Litchis and Bananas.
+Products that BONO currently produces are Citrus (easy peelers, lemons, oranges) and Table Grapes.

 BONO is also FAIRTRADE Accredited.
 As a company, BONO is aware that value chain and success in this context has an important multiplier effect on the wider community in which the partners operate.